ovh/docs/pages/cloud/storage/nas_order_basics/guide.en-gb.md

 ![zfss](images/nas2021-13.png){.thumbnail}

-- Disabling access time update (atime): Disabling *atime* means the kernel will no longer update the file system timestamp each time a file is accessed.
+- **Disabling access time update (atime)**: Disabling *atime* means the kernel will no longer update the file system timestamp each time a file is accessed.
 This can be useful to speed up frequent read operations, for example on static web pages.
 However, it should not be enabled for consistency-critical applications such as databases.
-- ZFS recordsize: This property changes the maximum block size on the ZFS filesystem.
+- **ZFS recordsize**: This property changes the maximum block size on the ZFS filesystem.
 Please note that ZFS will still use a smaller block size if the file is smaller than the maximum.
 For example, a 16 KB file will use a 16 KB block (plus metadata) to not waste storage space.
 We generally advise against changing ZFS *recordsize* for this reason.
-- Sync: This changes the behaviour of ZFS filesystem transactions with regard to RAM data buffering and writing data to disk.
+- **Sync**: This changes the behaviour of ZFS filesystem transactions with regard to RAM data buffering and writing data to disk.
 We do not recommend changing this property without an appropriate reason.

 ### Deleting a partition